 Myth 5: You shouldn’t eat too many eggs

-In the past, we were told not too eat too many eggs due to fears about high levels of cholesterol.
+In the past, we were told not to eat too many eggs due to fears about high levels of cholesterol.
 However, the British Heart Foundation dropped its advice to limit consumption to three eggs a week in 2007, and scientists argue that the impact on cholesterol is “insignificant”.
-In fact, eggs have multiple health benefits: the yolks are a good source of protein and fat, while the whites contain selenium, vitamin D, B6, B12 and minerals such as zinc, iron and copper.
+In fact, eggs have multiple health benefits: the yolks are a good source of protein and fat, while the whites contain selenium, vitamin D, B6, B12, and minerals such as zinc, iron, and copper.

 Myth 7: Fresh is better than frozen

 Frozen produce can be as nutritious as fresh, Heller says, because it’s flash-frozen shortly after picking, which means it retains more nutrients than if it has to travel, unfrozen, for days before being sold.
 Plus, frozen often costs less.
 If you prefer fresh, try to buy local.

 Yes, coffee is a diuretic (aka, promotes urine production), but it’s an extremely mild one.
 It also has a lot of water in it and therefore actually counts toward your daily fluid intake.
 The amount it would take to dehydrate you is more than anyone should be consuming in a day—if you have two or three cups daily, your fluid levels will be completely fine.

 Myth 9: Low-fat options are better than the originals